sc0w/chatty/README.md

 sudo apt install git meson libgtk-3-dev libpurple-dev libmxml-dev libxml2-dev libsqlite3-dev libgcrypt20-dev
 ```

 ### Build and install the OMEMO plugin

-Go to the git page where you'll find all the information on how to build and use the
+Please go to the git page where you'll find all the information on how to build and use the
 [libpurple-omemo-plugin](https://github.com/manchito/libpurple-omemo-plugin)

 ### Build and install libhandy